Giant Steps: Ups, Downs of Shoe Store Primed KC Entrepreneur for Business Coaching

 From sales to banking to startups, Jill has decades of experience with how to start and grow businesses.
 Before she joined the UMKC Small Business and Technology Development Center, she was an entrepreneur herself and had the same questions and struggles many small-business owners face.

-As a ScaleUP!
-KC mentor, Jill has passed on what she knows about navigating financial hurdles, hiring the best employees and what kind of growth is right for a business.
+As a business mentor who focuses on growth and scaling, Jill has passed on what she knows about navigating financial hurdles, hiring the best employees and what kind of growth is right for a business.
 Here, she shares how she started her venture, pivoted her strategy in the face of adversity and cleared the hurdles to exceed her goals.

 In the late ’90s, if you had diabetes, finding the right shoes was a nightmare.
 Not to mention, for those with the condition, bad footwear might mean sores, gangrene—and even amputation.
 And forget all those online shopping options we have at our fingertips today.